A place for what feels unmanageable

 Common Questions

+How long does therapy take?
 There is no set timeline.
 Some people seek short-term support during a crisis, while others engage in longer-term therapy to work through deeper patterns and support lasting change.

-You don’t need to arrive with an agenda.
+What if I don't know what to talk about?
+You don't need to arrive with an agenda.
 Silence, uncertainty, and confusion are welcome.
 Often, what feels hardest to articulate becomes the most meaningful part of the work.

+Will you give me tips or tools?
 Sometimes.
-While our work is not organized around a fixed set of techniques, we are responsive to your wish for guidance and will help you develop capacities you can carry into life outside the therapy room.
+Our work isn't organized around a fixed set of techniques, but we are responsive to your need for guidance and will help you develop capacities you can carry into life outside the therapy room.

 Therapy with Amphora Psychotherapy in San Francisco